bvarnai/respository-installer/README.md

 The following variables are used in the URL:

 - `#token#` is replaced with `INSTALLER_CONFIG_TOKEN` env. variable which holds your *Personal access token* or PAT
-- `#branch#` is replaced with the currect branch (this done automatically)
+- `#branch#` is replaced with the current branch (this done automatically)

 ##### Token configuration

-To create token or PAT follow the offical guide [Creating a personal access token (classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic)
+To create token or PAT follow the official guide [Creating a personal access token (classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic)

 Make sure you set `repo` scope (and nothing more) when creating the PAT.